The LSCCF Board at Work – Notes from the July 17, 2021 Board Meeting

 The Board expressed interest in seeing the results of the LSCA contractor’s post-application assessment of the impact of the herbicide use.
 (Subsequently shared by the LSCA, the results of this snapshot were positive.)
 Far more important will be the formal plant survey in September (with the report issued in November) which should provide a more scientific view of where we stand in the fight against EWM.
 That survey will be the first of many pieces of evidence of the efficacy of herbicide use in a relatively shallow body of water.

 The Board also reviewed a detailed draft plan for monitoring conditions in Little Lake moving forward.
 This would include monthly sampling of water quality, etc. at six sites in Little Lake and the channels.
 The key remaining questions are: who does the work and how much will it cost.

 The Board applauded the strong community support for the June 26 fishing tournament, which was a smashing success both as a fundraiser and a fun-filled day.
 Sales for our next fundraising event – a monthly raffle drawing with a $1,000 prize, starting in December – are going well.
 With only 300 tickets to be sold, at $80 each, anyone interested in taking a chance should contact any LSSCF Board member.

-Our next meeting, still via Zoom, is set for 9 am, Saturday, July 17.
+Since the Annual Meeting will be held on August 21, the Board’s next regular meeting – via Zoom – will take place at 9 am, Saturday, September 18.
 Please check our website for any scheduling changes.
 We hope that you find this information helpful.
 Please direct questions or comments to Michael Marine at email@example.com.